Camlytics Full User Guide

 good people counting calibration

-If the ruler is set too large or too small, results will be poor and analytics will be unstable ( see examples below for overhead camera profile only ).
+If the ruler is set too large or too small, tracking results will be poor and analytics will be unstable ( see examples below for overhead camera profile only ).

 bad people counting calibration